top of page

 Leek and scallion soup with potato gnocchi

-This soup is elegant and delicious.
-Lightly scented with leeks and sautéed scallions, it finishes with a hint of spice from the pepper.
+This elegant and delicious soup is lightly scented with leeks and sautéed scallions and finished with a hint of spice from the pepper.
 All soup should be this good!
 Don't mind the long recipe; this soup is quite easy to make, especially if you purchase the gnocchi commercially.

-Tasting Rome is a wonderful cookbook featuring recipes from various restaurants and vendors across the city.
-Filled with very traditional recipes from masters in the art, this Italian cookbook is fabulous.
+Tasting Rome is a fabulous Italian cookbook featuring recipes from various restaurants and vendors across the city.
+It is filled with traditional recipes from masters in the art.

 For more wonderful Italian recipes from this cookbook, click here.